-Adobe Typekit is a subscription font service that brings thousands of fonts from foundry partners into one library for quick browsing, easy use on the web or on the user's desktop, and endless typographic inspiration.
-The full font library is available to Creative Cloud subscribers, while a more limited option is available to consumers free of charge.
+Adobe Typekit brings thousands of fonts from foundry partners into one library for quick browsing, easy use on the web or on the user's desktop, and endless typographic inspiration.
+Our full library of thousands of commercially-licensed fonts is included in most paid Creative Cloud subscriptions, while a more limited selection is available free of charge to anyone with an Adobe ID.
+In addition, customers may subscribe to the standalone Typekit font service, or license individual fonts in the Adobe Typekit Marketplace at prices set by foundry partners.